mortzdk/localStorage/README.md

 UserDataQuotaExceeded and FlashQuotaExceeded, which are thrown when the data stored is greater than what is allowed for the solution.

+TODO: CookieQuotaExceeded is thrown when cookie is too big, but one can still store cookies after the exception is thrown.
+Maybe more description

 The best practice of handling the polyfill element is to have a try-catch around any `setItem` call, as this method potentially will throw exceptions when the Quota of the localStorage is full.
 Most browsers use the term "quota"